 Part 1.
-Error Connecting to the Apple ID Server
+Why There Was an Error Connecting to the Apple Id Server?

 Signing into Apple’s services requires you to connect to the internet.
 A stable internet connection is a must, so it is highly recommended that you connect via a Wi-Fi network.